zht007/matlab_vs_numpy/README.md

 ## Overview

-This repo compares Matlab and numpy (a python library)  in signal analysis.
-Data and matlab code obtained from [the lecture](http://cflu.lab.nycu.edu.tw/) of Dr Chia-Feng Lu
+This repo is  tutorial comparing Matlab and [numpy](https://numpy.org/) (a python library)  in signal analysis.
+Data and Matlab code obtained from [the lecture](http://cflu.lab.nycu.edu.tw/) of Dr Chia-Feng Lu.
+The corresponding python code is provided to help readers to learn how to use free  [numpy](https://numpy.org/), [scipy](https://docs.scipy.org/doc/scipy/index.html) and [scikit-learn](https://scikit-learn.org/) library in python to conduct signal analysis tasks.

 ## Table of Contents